aaronscherzinger/polygonnesting/README.md

 You can find the technical report in which the algorithm was originally proposed here: [https://docs.lib.purdue.edu/cgi/viewcontent.cgi?article=1781&context=cstech].

 For details on how to use the implementation, please refer to the class documentation in `polygonnesting.h` and the examples in `test.cpp`.
-The implementation has been tested with GCC 7.4 on Linux Mint 19, clang 10.0.1 on Mac OS, and
+The implementation has been tested with GCC 7.4 on Linux Mint 19, clang 10.0.1 on Mac OS, and Visual Studio 2017 on Windows 7.